-effectiveness.
-Effective supervision

-provides support, coaching and training

-for the practitioner and promotes the

-interests of babies and children.

-6.4 There are procedures that must be

-adhered to in the work setting and the

-importance of these for:

-reporting

-whistleblowing

-protecting and promoting the welfare

-of children

-safeguarding

-confidentiality

-information sharing

-use of technology

-referring development concerns

-protecting practitioners, for example

-media and online presence

-staff health and safety, including

-mental health and wellbeing support.

-6.5 Engaging in reflective practice and

-evidence-based, continuing professional

-development can improve own skills,

-practice, and subject knowledge,

-increase career opportunities and help

-children's academic outcomes, especially

-in areas of disadvantage.

-6.6 Respecting and promoting diversity

-and inclusion, cultural differences and

-family circumstances is an important part

-of the role.

-6a Use and model good communication

-skills, including a good command of the

-English language in spoken and written

-form, for example, when working with

-children, emails, in meetings and

-discussions.

-6b Foster a culture of mutual support,

-teamwork and continuous improvement

-that encourages confidential discussion

-of sensitive issues, through effective

-supervision at all stages of a career.

-6c Follow procedures in the work setting,

-including, where appropriate, updating and developing policies and procedures

-for:

-reporting whistlablowing

-whistleblowing protecting and promoting the welfare

-protecting and promoting the welfare of children

-t P

-sateguarding confidentiality

-information sharing

-use of technology

-referring development concerns

-protecting practitioners, for example,

-media and online presence

-staff health and safety, including

-mental health and wellbeing support.

-6d Explain own role, responsibilities and

-expected behaviours, and the roles of

-colleagues in the setting and team.

-6e Seek out feedback from others to

-identify and support career development

-goals, for example through mentoring and

-/ or supervised observations.

-6f Explain how our own and others'

-behaviour can impact on babies and

-children and the importance of role

-modelling positive behaviours.

-6g Be confident in supporting or

-challenging the practice of colleagues.
+6.4 There are procedures that must be adhered to in the work setting and the importance of these for: reporting whistleblowing protecting and promoting the welfare of children safeguarding confidentiality information sharing use of technology referring development concerns protecting practitioners, for example media and online presence staff health and safety, including mental health and wellbeing support 6.5 Engaging in reflective practice and evidence-based, continuous professional development can improve own skills, practice, and subject knowledge, increase career opportunities and help children's academic outcomes, especially in areas of disadvantage.
+6.6 Respecting and promoting diversity and inclusion, cultural differences and family circumstances is an important part of the role.
+6a Use and model good communication skills, including a good command of the English language in spoken and written form - for example, when working with children, emails, in meetings and discussions.
+6b Foster a culture of mutual support, teamwork and continuous improvement that encourages confidential discussion of sensitive issues, through effective supervision at all stages of a career.
+6c Follow procedures in the work setting, including where appropriate updating and developing policies and procedures, for: reporting whistleblowing protecting and promoting the welfare of children safeguarding confidentiality information sharing use of technology referring development concerns protecting practitioners - for example, media and online presence staff health and safety, including mental health and wellbeing support 6d Explain own role, responsibilities and expected behaviours, and the roles of colleagues in the setting and team.
+6e Seek out feedback from others to identify and support career development goals, for example through mentoring and/or supervised observations.
+6f Explain how our own and others' behaviour can impact on babies and children and the importance of rolemodelling positive behaviours.
+6g Be confident in supporting or challenging the practice of colleagues.